hannsadrian/hannsadrian/README.md

 ⛵️ Replacing global cargo shipment with autonomous sailing vessels

 **[Emojigamble](https://github.com/Emojigamble)**<br>
-🕹 TicTacToe, 4wins, and Battleship, but instead of using X and O, you play with emojis
+🕹 TicTacToe, connect4, and Battleship, but instead of using X and O, you play with emojis

 **[Transportflow](https://github.com/Transportflow/Transportflow-Web)**<br>
-🦜 Super fast and simple way to access public transport departures in germany
+🚍 Public Transport Departures.
+One click away.